kyma-project/examples/event-subscription/lambda/README.md

 ## Overview

-This example shows how to subscribe lambda functions to the **Kyma Event Bus** to receive events.
+This example shows how to subscribe lambda functions to the Kyma Event Bus to receive Events.

-This example shows how to perform the following tasks:
+Follow it to:

-1. Create a kubeless function to handle published events.
+1. Create a Kubeless function to handle published Events.
-2. Subscribe the created function to a topic, so that events can activate or trigger it.
+2. Subscribe the created function to a topic, so that Events can activate or trigger it.
-3. Test triggering of the function by publishing events.
+3. Test triggering of the function by publishing Events.

 ## Prerequisites